 For compassionate care situations long-term care facilities must limit visitors in the facility to a specific room: either the resident's room, if the resident has a private room or the resident's roommate has been fully vaccinated, or another location designated by the facility.
 Long-term care facilities must require visitors to perform hand hygiene and provide visitors a facemask.
-Decisions about visitation during a compassionate care situation should be made on a case-by-case basis, which should include careful screening of the visitor (including clergy, bereavement counselors, etc.) for any symptoms of COVID-19 and absence of a diagnosis of SARS-CoV-2 infection in the prior 10 days and have not been exposed to others with SARS-CoV-2 infection during the prior 14 days prior to a visit.
-Individuals with symptoms of a respiratory infection (fever, cough, shortness of breath, sore throat, myalgia, chills or new onset of loss of taste or smell) should not enter the long-term care facility at any time.
+Decisions about visitation during a compassionate care situation should be made on a case-by-case basis.